corelaun/Autoruns/README.md

 * **Focus on what matters:** start by hiding operating system entries to reduce noise and make third-party autostarts easier to review.
 * **Verify what you’re changing:** prioritize entries with clear publisher information and recognizable file paths.
 Treat **unsigned**, **unknown**, or **oddly located** files (for example, in temporary or user-writable folders) as higher risk and investigate before disabling.
 * **Create a restore path:** before major cleanup, create a **System Restore point** or a full backup, especially on production machines.
-* **Performance and stability tip:** disabling unnecessary updaters, toolbars, and legacy helper components can reduce boot time and background load—but avoid disabling security agents, drivers, or core services unless you’re sure.
+**Performance and stability tip:** turning off unnecessary updaters, toolbars, and outdated helper components can help improve boot speed and reduce background resource usage.
+However, avoid disabling security software, drivers, or essential system services unless you are certain about their function.

-If you want, I can add a third optional section like **“Common use cases”** (startup cleanup, malware persistence checks, boot troubleshooting) written in the same style.
+If you'd like, I can also add a third optional section such as **“Common use cases”** (startup cleanup, checking for malware persistence, or troubleshooting boot issues), written in the same style.